sciZer0/7/v/README.md

 At the same time, the approach includes the Solana's Proof-Of-History mechanism — but again, in the  whole, the consensus is happening without stakes.

-The approach might be efficiently used only by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.
+The whole trick is that this approach might be efficiently used only by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.

 <p align="center"><b>For reference, about Solana</b></p>